rwieruch/blog_robinwieruch_content/pages/about/index.md

 * **Logo Design:** I worked with [Ahmad Foysal](https://www.upwork.com/freelancers/~0170e67141ec1ff11c) on my website's logo.
 His creative work and thought process are well suited to meet your needs if you are looking for a new logo or corporative brand design.
 If you want to see his previous work, ask him to send you his Behance account.

-### Revue
+### Newsletter

-Not long ago I switched from MailChimp to Revue for my Newsletter.
 [Revue](https://www.getrevue.co/referrals/adNOMX8eMpOQ5ndAIyXovw) is perfect for my needs to setup a Newsletter for my website.
 It has everything I need even though I relied heavily on MailChimp before.
 Revue has the following great features:

 * permalinks to newsletters
 * powerful integrations for fetching content automatically
 * simple and intuitive UI/UX
 * great pricing model for a larger audience
 * statistics and analytics

+### Email Marketing

+Another email marketing tool I rely heavily on is [Convertkit](https://app.convertkit.com/referrals/l/530f9272-ddb5-413e-9f71-16cd35ef5515
+).
+After developers sign up on my course platform, they receive a sequence of emails about all my courses.
+Without Convertkit I wouldn't be able to give these developers a showreel of my courses.

 ### Leanpub